microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 ![Screenshot of the History tab](./images/history-tab-screenshot.png)

 To share queries that you run, select the **Share** button situated next to the Run query button, and then select **Copy**.
-This copies a link to share that allows others to see your query and the results.
+This copies a shareable link that allows others to see your query and the results.

 ![Screenshot of Graph Explorer with the Share and Copy options highlighted](./images/share-query-screenshot.png)